edmundhung/conform/docs/api/react/future/memoize.md

 > The `memoize` function is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A utility function that memoizes function calls, caching only the most recent result to prevent redundant async validations in forms.
+A utility function that caches the most recent result of a function call.
+Use it to prevent redundant API calls during async validation, like username availability checks.

 ```ts
 import { memoize } from '@conform-to/react/future';